NellyMBlanquet/NellyMBlanquet/README.md

 ## 🌟 About Me

 Hello!
-I'm **Nelly Patricia Moreno Blanquet**, a **Public Administration Innovator** with a strong background in **statistics, public finance, programming, and technology**.
+I'm **Nelly Moreno Blanquet**, a **Public Administration Innovator** with a strong background in **statistics, public finance, programming, and technology**.
 I specialize in **gender perspective integration** and **strategic planning** in public administration.
 My passion for education drives me to create innovative learning strategies and personalized tutoring in virtual environments.

 - **📧 Contact:** nellymblanquet@gmail.com
 - **🔗 LinkedIn:** [linkedin.com/in/nellymblanquet](https://linkedin.com/in/nellymblanquet)